jonhilgart22/UNH-projects/advanced_stats_bayesian_optimization/readme.md

 ## Maximize the marginal log-likehood of the hyperparameter for the RBF kernel
 ![ALt Text](images/hill_climb.png?raw=true)
 - In order to maximize performance of Bayesian Optimization, it is necessary to maximize the log-likehood for the kernel given the training data.
+- Below, is the marginal log-likehood equation for the RBF kernel.
+To maximize this, you need to take the gradient with respect to the parameters theta, and then walk up following the gradient to find the maximum.
 ![](images/marginal_likelihood.png?raw=true)

 # Resources